Determining Treatment for Afib

-If you have AFib your doctor will probably prescribe a more powerful blood thinner called an anticoagulant, especially if you have high blood pressure, diabetes, or heart failure.
+To help lower the chances of clots, your doctor may prescribe a more powerful blood thinner called an anticoagulant, especially if you have high blood pressure, diabetes, or heart failure.
 The most common is warfarin (Coumadin).
-Warfarin can often cut your risk of stroke, but requires close monitoring.
-You’ll need frequent blood tests and will have to be careful to avoid heavy bleeding from cuts or other injuries.
-Your doctor will also talk to you about certain foods that interact with warfarin.
+It can cut your risk of stroke, but you'll have to get your blood tested often, and you'll have to be careful to avoid cuts or other injuries.
+Some foods can make warfarin less effective, too.

 Slow Down Your Racing Heart

-If your heart is racing, medicine can slow it down and decrease the strain on your heart muscle.
-Slowing it below 100 beats per minute can help you feel stronger.
-Doctors often prescribe either beta-blockers or calcium channel blockers, depending on your health.
+When your heart is beating too fast, medicine can slow it down and lessen the strain on your heart muscle.
+Getting the rate below 100 beats per minute can help you feel stronger.
+To do that, doctors often prescribe either beta-blockers or calcium channel blockers, depending on your health.

 Reset an Irregular Heart Rhythm

-If drugs and electrical treatments aren't working, your doctor may suggest a procedure called ablation.
-While you're sedated, a thin, flexible tube is inserted into a blood vessel and guided to the spot in your heart that is misfiring.
-The surgeon then destroys the tissue area by heating or freezing it.
-Depending on your treatment type, you may need a pacemaker, too.
+When drugs and electrical treatments aren't working, your doctor may suggest a procedure called ablation.
+While you're sedated, a surgeon will insert a thin, flexible tube into a large blood vessel and guide it to the spot in your heart that's misfiring.
+He'll destroy the tissue there by heating or freezing it.
+Depending on what kind of ablation you have, you may need a pacemaker, too.

-If your heart beats too slowly, you may need a pacemaker.
-This small, battery-powered device is implanted near your collarbone, with wires leading to your heart.
-After surgery, you'll need to avoid pulling on the area, but soon you may be able to go back to normal activities.
-Most electronics like microwaves or phones won't interfere with your pacemaker, but some security systems and headphones can.
+After surgery, you'll need to avoid pulling on the area, but you'll soon be able to get back to your usual activities.
+Most electronics like microwaves or phones won't bother your pacemaker, but some security systems and headphones can.
 You'll learn what to avoid and how to check your own pulse.

-If medication and simpler procedures haven't helped your AFib, or if you have certain other heart problems, your doctor may recommend an operation called a Maze procedure.
-The surgeon makes precise cuts or scars on the heart's upper chambers to interrupt the electrical signals that throw off your heart rhythm.
-Sometimes this can be done with only a tiny "keyhole" incision.
-If the surgery works, people with AFib may have fewer symptoms and can usually do all normal activities.
+If medication and simpler procedures haven't helped, or if you have certain other heart problems, your doctor may recommend an operation called a Maze procedure.
+The surgeon makes precise cuts to scar the surface of the heart's upper chambers and interrupt the electrical signals that throw off your heart rhythm.
+Sometimes it can be done with only a tiny "keyhole" incision.
+If the surgery works, you should have fewer symptoms and be able to live normally.